 - Coatings for use in controlled drug delivery applications and for other biomedical applications

 - Recycling strategies for waste polymeric materials, including coatings

-We have developed expertise in the following areas of printed electronics, all of which play roles in increasingly important future technologies for consumer and healthcare products:
+We have developed expertise in the following areas of printed electronics, all of which play roles in increasingly important future technologies for consumer and healthcare products, such as:

 - Design and synthesis of high performance semi-conductor molecules